 Laser therapy uses different frequencies and levels of light to remove growths.
 Several types can help to remove or reduce the appearance of DPN growths, including:

 - Carbon-dioxide laser.
-A 2016 study found that this type of laser therapy was a safe and effective option for DPN with a low chance of recurrence.
+A found that this type of laser therapy was a safe and effective option for DPN with a low chance of recurrence.

 - Long-pulsed neodymium-doped yttrium aluminum garnet lasers (Nd:YAG lasers).
 In a 2015 study involving 60 people with DPN, Nd:YAG laser therapy provided a 75 percent improvement in the number of bumps and their sizes.
 The same study also found that results were best after doing two sessions.